bourdin07/test_code_Omni_Maxime_Bourdin_Frontend/README.md

 If the form is valid, I displayed the values of the Form in the console.

-I didn't had time to make a lot of test
+I didn't have time to make a lot of test